reagro/carob/README.md

 <img align="right" width="350" height="350" src="https://github.com/reagro/carob/raw/master/img/carob.png">

 The aim of the *Carob project* is to create reproducible workflows that reshape primary agricultural research data from experiments and surveys into a standard format, and to aggregate individual data sets into larger collections that can be used in further research.

 We do this by writing an R script for each individual dataset.
 Feel free to improve these scripts, or provide new ones through a pull request (see below for more info).

+It is the process of combining data from multiple sources into a large, central repository called a data warehouse.
+ETL uses a set of business rules to clean and organize raw data and prepare it for storage, data analytics, and machine learning (ML).

 ### Get the data